Kanab Library

 The Kanab Library is a historic building in Kanab, Utah.
 It was built by Mark E. Pope in 1939-1940 as a Works Progress Administration project to house the public library initially established in 1915, and designed in the Prairie School and Art Deco styles by architect Carson Fordham Wells, Jr. It has been listed on the National Register of Historic Places since September 7, 1995.
+Since 2023, the building has housed the Kanab Museum, which interprets the cultural and historical development of Kanab and Kane County region.